mitkotak/cybergis-compute-hello-world-cvmfs/README.md

-# CyberGIS Compute Hello World Example
+# CyberGIS Compute CVMFS Hello World Example
 Example project on how to modify your code to run on CyberGIS Compute.

 ## Specify How You'd Like to Run Your Project